 63. What are the clinical uses of neuromuscular blocking agents?

-Relaxation of skeletal muscle pre-surgery, relieve muscle spasms in convulsive states like tetanus, prevent dislocations and fractures during electroconvulsive shock and as a “provocative test” in the diagnosis of myasthenia gravis.
+They are used for skeletal muscle relaxation before surgery, muscle spasm relief in convulsive conditions like tetanus, prevention of dislocations and fractures during electroconvulsive therapy, and as a diagnostic aid for myasthenia gravis.

-Rapid hydrolysis by cholinesterase enzyme of the liver and plasma.
+Due to rapid hydrolysis by cholinesterase enzymes in the liver and plasma.

-65. What may cause prolonged depolarization from succinylcholine?
+65. What can cause prolonged depolarization from succinylcholine?

-Muscle cells to lose significant potassium resulting in elevated serum potassium concentrations and should not be used in animals with hyperkalemia.
+Muscle cells may lose significant potassium, leading to elevated serum potassium levels, making it contraindicated in patients with hyperkalemia.

 66. What are the cardiovascular effects of succinylcholine?

-All cholinoreceptors including nicotinic receptors in SNS, PNS, the adrenal medulla, and muscarinic in the heart.
-Low doses: bradycardia (blocked by atropine); large doses: hypertension and tachycardia associated with stimulation of sympathetic ganglia and adrenal medulla.
+It affects all cholinoreceptors, including nicotinic receptors in the sympathetic and parasympathetic nervous systems, the adrenal medulla, and muscarinic receptors in the heart.
+Low doses can cause bradycardia (preventable by atropine), while large doses can result in hypertension and tachycardia due to stimulation of sympathetic ganglia and the adrenal medulla.

 68. What is malignant hyperthermia?

-69. What are the clinical uses for succinylcholine?
+69. What are the clinical uses of succinylcholine?

-Drug of choice for endoscopy, terminating laryngospasm, endotracheal intubation, and orthopedic procedures.
+It is the drug of choice for endoscopy, terminating laryngospasm, facilitating endotracheal intubation, and aiding in orthopedic procedures.

 70. What can be said about the potency of succinylcholine?

-Should always be refrigerated since it is rapidly hydrolyzed.
+They should always be refrigerated as the drug is rapidly hydrolyzed.

 72. What do neuromuscular blocking agents NOT do?

-They do NOT cause sedation and they do NOT relieve pain.
+They do not cause sedation or relieve pain.

 73. What is succinylcholine?

-76. What is the neuromuscular blocking agent therapeutic use?
+76. What is the therapeutic use of neuromuscular blocking agents?

-They promote skeletal muscle relaxation and aid in facilitating endotracheal intubation.
+They are used to promote skeletal muscle relaxation and facilitate endotracheal intubation.

 77. What is the most common adverse effect of neuromuscular blocking agents?

-78. What is the pediatric succinylcholine dosage range?
+78. What is the dosage range of succinylcholine for pediatric patients?

-79. What is the adult succinylcholine dosage range?
+79. What is the dosage range of succinylcholine for adult patients?

 Hypokalemia and increased intraocular pressure.

-81. What are the steps that lead to neuromuscular transmission?
+81. What are the steps leading to neuromuscular transmission?

-Nerve stimulation; action potential; ach release; activation of nicotinic receptors on post junctional membrane; opening of ion channel of nicotinic receptor; and depolarization at end plate potential in muscle.
+Nerve stimulation; action potential; release of acetylcholine (Ach); activation of nicotinic receptors on the post-junctional membrane; opening of the ion channel in the nicotinic receptor; and depolarization, leading to end-plate potential in the muscle.

-Nicotinic receptors desensitize when in the continued presence of Ach or other nicotinic agents.
-When desensitized the receptor adopts a conformational change to a non-conducting state.
-The receptor cannot be reactivated until the agonist unbinds and the receptor returns to its resting state.
+Nicotinic receptors can become desensitized when exposed to continuous levels of Ach or other nicotinic agents.
+During desensitization, the receptor undergoes a conformational change to a non-conducting state and cannot be reactivated until the agonist unbinds and the receptor returns to its resting state.

-83. What is the mechanism of action of competitive neuromuscular blocking agents?
+83. What is the mechanism of action for competitive neuromuscular blocking agents?

-84. How can the effect of competitive neuromuscular blockers be overcome?
+84. How can the effects of competitive neuromuscular blockers be reversed?

-By increasing the amount of ach at the NMJ and anticholinesterase drugs such as neostigmine can reverse the effects of “competitive” blockers.
+By increasing the concentration of Ach at the NMJ; anticholinesterase drugs such as neostigmine can be used to reverse the effects of competitive blockers.

-85. Why are neuromuscular blocking agents dangerous for patients with myasthenia gravis?
+85. Why are neuromuscular blocking agents particularly dangerous for patients with myasthenia gravis?

-86. What is the mechanism of action of depolarizing neuromuscular blockers?
+86. What is the mechanism of action for depolarizing neuromuscular blockers?

-Agents activate nicotinic receptors and depolarize the post-junctional membrane in the same manner as Ach but more persistently.
+These agents activate nicotinic receptors and depolarize the post-junctional membrane in the same manner as Ach, but in a more prolonged manner, leading to persistent depolarization.

-87. What effect do anticholinesterase drugs have on depolarizing neuromuscular blockers?
+87. What is the effect of anticholinesterase drugs on depolarizing neuromuscular blockers?

-They do not reverse the process but by increasing levels of ach at the NMJ these drugs may enhance the blockade.
+They do not reverse the effects of depolarizing blockers; in fact, by increasing levels of Ach at the NMJ, they may enhance the blockade.

 88. What type of drug is succinylcholine?